open-cloud/open-cloud.github.io.old/userguide.md

 minimal control over the low-level details of where those Instances are placed and what networks interconnect them.
 It is loosely patterned after the Amazon EC2 interface.

-The Tenant view is limited to the ViCCI Deployment, which includes clusters at five sites throughout the US and Europe.
-Users that want to acquire Instances on any other deployment must use the Developer view.

 The Tenant view allows users to specify the number of instances that are to be instantiated on the available sites, select an *Image* and